 As these have been applied to the back of the canvas, we can use a scalpel to remove the adhesive.
-If they had been placed on the front of the painting, there would be risk of further disrupting an already delicate area or causing paint loss.
+If they had been placed on the front of the painting, there would be a risk of further disrupting an already delicate area or causing paint loss.

 Such makeshift solutions to act as a temporary fix are not uncommon, but they can risk causing additional damage to an artwork.

 So what is the best way to store and secure a painting before it can be restored?

 1. Lay the painting on a clean flat surface, away from any water, liquids, or any nearby contaminants.